SandraRog/electronic_store/README.md

 ```
 pip install -r requirements.txt
 ```
-6. Set up MongoDB:<br>
+6. PostgreSQL Configuration:<br>
-Install MongoDB on your local machine or use a MongoDB instance provided by a service like MongoDB Atlas.
+Install PostgreSQL on your local machine or use a PostgreSQL instance provided by a cloud service.
-Update the MongoDB connection settings in settings.py file to point to your MongoDB instance.<br>
+Update the PostgreSQL connection settings in the settings.py file to point to your PostgreSQL instance.<br>
-7. Run the API:<br>
 bash<br>
 Copy code<br>
 ```